khicken/mediaGUI/README.md

 The recommended installation is to directly download the executable on [GitHub](https://github.com/khicken/mediaGUI/releases).
 Available for Windows and MacOS.

 ### Pip
-Otherwise, you can install the package using pip:
+Otherwise, install the software as a package using pip:
 ```sh
 pip install mediagui
 ```